selectel/terraform-provider-selectel/website/docs/index.html.markdown

 * `auth_url`- (Optional) Keystone Identity authentication URL for authentication via user credentials.
 If skipped, the provider uses the default endpoint.
 For import, use the value in the `OS_AUTH_URL` environment variable.

+* `auth_region` - (Optional) Parameter for authorization in Keystone and working with Resell API in a specific region.
+This setting does not affect `region` setting in the per-resource sections, but is preferable to work within a single manifest in a single region.
+For import, use the value in the `OS_REGION_NAME` environment variable.

 * `project_id` - (Optional) Unique identifier of the Cloud Platform project.
 Use only to import resources that are associated with the specific project.
 To get the ID, in the [Control panel](https://my.selectel.ru/vpc/), go to the **Cloud Platform** ⟶ project name ⟶ copy the ID of the required project.
 As an alternative, you can retrieve project ID from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
 If skipped, use the `SEL_PROJECT_ID` environment variable.
 Learn more about [Cloud Platform projects](https://docs.selectel.ru/cloud/servers/about/projects/).

 * `region` - (Optional) Pool, for example, `ru-3`.
 Use only to import resources from the specific pool.
 If skipped, use the `SEL_REGION` environment variable.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/control-panel-actions/availability-matrix/).